skupperproject/skupper/doc/adr/0006-explicit-resources-for-declaring-service-bindings.md

 invocation may be routed to (egress binding).

-The Deployments or StatefulSets that are to be annotated may themselves by the generated output of other controllers.
+The Deployments or StatefulSets that are to be annotated may themselves be the generated output of other controllers.
 In this case it is not always possible to ensure that they are annotated correctly for Skupper.